-The website contains a wide range of resources and information related to senior healthcare including Alzheimer's and related dementias, diseases and conditions common to older adults, nutrition, wellness, advanced care, and end-of-life issues, ongoing research.
+The website contains a wide range of resources and information related to senior healthcare including Alzheimer's and related dementias, diseases and conditions common to older adults, nutrition, wellness, advanced care, end-of-life issues, and ongoing research.
 Specific references are not given, but the National Institute of Aging (NIA) is responsible for the content, a source of high quality research and evidence.

 Provides detailed information about common issues that concern older adults and their caretakers

 Offers many healthcare resources for families and caregivers

 Clear, precise writing that is easy to understand for lay audiences

 Information is simple to locate, understand, and share

 Abundant multimedia including videos, infographics, research data, handouts, and more

 Some of the content is useful only to clinicians planning research studies

 Sponsors / Affiliations: